 One other option you might want to play with would be mixing e.g. malachite and turquoise chips to get two different and distinct colours of stone, or using chrysocolla powder around turquoise stones.
 I have not tried it myself, but I think it could look pretty good.
 And it might keep the cost down.

 The simplest alternative to real turquoise is to buy your own pigments (powders) or dyes (liquid colours).
 Obviously, nothing water based...
 There are specific epoxy dyes on the market, but I have not used them.
 I have used pigments however and they work just fine.
 Lots of colours available, and you could also combine it with turquoise to give powder sections an even more vivid colour while maintaining the texture and grain of the crushed stone.

 A more upmarket alternative would be to use products made specifically for inlay work, such as those produced by companies like Inlace or Black Diamond.
-Black Diamond are a newer company to the market and sell pigments mixed with mica, which will give the finished product a degree of shine or pearlescence which will flow and set with the resin as it is poured - very attractive.
-They have a number of colours available, see link for their turquoise styled offering.
+Black Diamond are a newer company to the market and sell pigments mixed with mica, which will give the finished product a degree of shine or pearlescence, which will flow and set with the resin as it is poured - very attractive.
+They have a number of colours available, see link for a variety pack.